 Outcome Measures

 We used the primary outcome identified in each study when stated.
 An effect size was calculated for each listed primary outcome, using means and standard deviations to estimate a standardized mean difference (SMD).
 If means and standard deviation were not reported for the outcomes of interest, we extracted related binary data and unadjusted statistical effect sizes.
 Using previously-recommended assumptions and formulae (Chinn, 2000), these binary outcomes were transformed to SMD, based on the assumption that a) continuous measurements follow a logistic distribution and b) the variability of the outcomes is the same in both intervention and control groups (Higgins et al., 2011).
-When multiple control groups were available, the active control group data was prioritized for extraction.
+When multiple control groups were available, the active control group data was prioritized for extraction; however, this was limited to only five of the 50 trials in the current dataset.
 Finally, when studies provided data for more than one endpoint, we used the specified primary acute treatment end point.
 When no end point was specified, we used the time point that immediately followed the end of treatment in the active intervention group.

 [INSERT TABLE 2]